mhekkel/libzeep/README.md

 To build libzeep you have to have [cmake](https://cmake.org/) installed.

+It is also recommended to install [mrc](https://github.com/mhekkel/mrc) in order to have resources support in libzeep.

 The commands to build libzeep from the command line are e.g.:

 ```